etenlab/docs/docs/DevTeam/paranext-extension.md

 # Paranext extension
+there is two types of estensions in Paranext (Platform.Bible):
+- internal (bundeled)
+- external (standalone)
+We concentrate here to make crowd.Bible to make as external (standalone) extension first.
-## Integration crowd.Bible to platform.Bible as extension
+## Integration crowd.Bible to platform.Bible as standalone extension
 - this concept is under development / research yet.
 - here we note gathered experience of existing problems and known solutions.